k8ssandra/k8ssandra-operator/docs/design-roadmap/ha-control-plane.md

 It might appear acceptable to lose the control plane for a brief period (in the understanding that data plane activities will continue under the coordination of Cassandra itself without supervision for some time).
 However, in practice, major outages typically entail excess pressure on the control plane as operators and automation work to bring the system back to stability.

-The implication is that k8ssandra-operator's control plane instance is most likely to fail when it is needed most.
+The implication is that k8ssandra-operator's control plane instance is most likely to fail when it is needed most.[^1]

 ## Proposed solution